thinktandem/tandem/site/blog/2019-09-10-running-legacy-versions-of-drupal-on-lando.md

 img-src: images/articles/lando-space.jpg
 byline: 'This guide is how we got a Drupal 4.6 Site to run on Lando.
 You can use this as a guide to run any legacy architecture as well.'
 date: '2019-09-10'
+meta:
+    - { name: description, content: 'This guide is how we got a Drupal 4.6 Site to run on Lando.
+You can use this as a guide to run any legacy architecture as well.' }
+    - { name: keywords, content: 'development,drupal' }
 ---

 Use Case